How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Directions

 Mix all the ingredients and knead to a soft dough.
-Roll into 1-1.5 inch balls.
-Lightly flour a clean, dry surface and roll balls into a disc.
+Roll into 1-1.5-inch balls.
+Lightly flour a clean, dry surface and roll the balls into a disc.

 Toast on a hot skillet.
-When small bubbles appear, turn the chapati.
+When tiny bubbles appear, turn the chapati.
 Brush with melted ghee and serve.

 Ingredients